MischaU8/yumyum/modelling/create-a-celtic-repeating-pattern_-NuNLHFeRBY.md

-yum yum Floyd here with a quick look at creating a Celtic repeating pattern in plasticity start by creating a line curve and Radial array it with a count of three press o to offset followed by the Tab Key to offset in both directions
+yum yum Floyd here with a quick look at creating a Celtic repeating pattern in
+Plasticity start by creating a line curve and Radial array it with a count of three press o to offset followed by the Tab Key to offset in both directions